shivamm0913/NETFLIX_CLONE/README.md

 ## 🧠 What I Learned
 -Integrating Firebase Authentication and Firestore in React

--Building responsive UIs with React + Tailwind CSS
+-Building responsive UIs with React

 -Animating components with Framer Motion